mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

 1.  ## Prerequisites

-    This demo, instructions, scripts and cloudformation template is designed to be run in `us-east-1`.
-With few modifications you can try it out in other regions as well.
+    This demo, instructions, scripts, and cloudformation template are designed to be run in `us-east-1`.
+With a few modifications, you can try it out in other regions as well.

     -  AWS CLI Installed & Configured
     -  AWS CDK Installed & Configured